AndrewDaws/HomeAssistantVersionControl/homeassistant-version-control/README.md

 * **Instant Rollback:** Long-press the restore button to revert the entire system to a previous point in time.

 ### Cloud Backup
-* **Off-site Backup:** Push your configuration to GitHub, GitLab, or Gitea for secure off-site storage.
+*Every change synced to the cloud.* Push your configuration to GitHub, GitLab, or Gitea for secure off-site storage.
-* **Flexible Scheduling:** Choose to push after every commit, hourly, daily, or manually.
+* **Automatic Sync:** Choose to push after every commit, hourly, daily, or manually.
 * **Secrets Protection:** Optionally exclude `secrets.yaml` from remote pushes to keep sensitive data local.
-* **Force Push:** Uses force push to keep your remote repository clean and in sync with local history.
+* **Clean History:** Uses force push to keep your remote repository in sync with local history.

 ### Customization
 * **Color Theme:** Choose from seven preset color palettes.